mars0i/masonclj/doc/general/ABMsInClojure.md

 (If you're not familiar with agent-based modeling, you might want to experiment with NetLogo before working in ABMs in Clojure.
 NetLogo is a very popular modeling environment and language for agent-based modeling.
-The language ias pretty easy to learn, and the language and environment have many features designed to make agent-based modeling easy.
+The language is pretty easy to learn, and the language and environment have many features designed to make agent-based modeling easy.
 So if you want to get a feel for common patterns in agent-based modeling, download NetLogo or run the web version, and experiment with various sample models available in the